elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GrantUserAccess.rst

 User
     An **object** representing the person we would like to grant access to, represented by a provider and Id.
 Required.

-UserCanRead
+GrantReadAccess
-    A **Boolean** of whether we would like the user to have read access to the file.
+    A **Boolean** indicating the user should gain the ability to read the file.
 Optional.

-UserCanWrite
-    A **Boolean** corresponding to what we would like :ref:`CheckFileInfo` to return for :term:`UserCanWrite` when called for the User in the request.
+GrantWriteAccess
+    A **Boolean** indicating the user should gain the ability to write to the file, corresponding to the :term:`UserCanWrite` property of :ref:`CheckFileInfo`.
 Optional.

+Scenario
+    A **string** that a WOPI client might include to provide more details about the reason that access is being granted.
+For example, a host might choose to notify a user when a file is explicitly shared with them but might not send a notification when they were granted access by being mentioned in a comment because they expect to send a notification from a corresponding :ref:`AddActivities` operation.
+    Valid values: "mention", "share".
+Unrecognized values should be ignored without error.

 Provider / Id Object
 ~~~~~~~~~~~~~~~~~~~~